photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

       device: "//host/folder"
 ```

-Note that related values must start at the same indentation level in [YAML](../../developer-guide/technologies/yaml.md) and that **tabs are not allowed for indentation**.
+Then restart all services for the changes to take effect.
+Note that related values must start at the same indentation level [in YAML](../../developer-guide/technologies/yaml.md) and that **tabs are not allowed for indentation**.
 We recommend using 2 spaces, but any number will do as long as it is consistent.

 !!! info ""
     **We kindly ask you not to report bugs via *GitHub Issues* unless you are certain to have found a fully reproducible and previously unreported issue that must be fixed directly in the app.**